 You have a Long-Term Plan

 If you want to keep your midwife business, you need to have a long-term plan.
-The majority of businesses short-term plans are a pioneer to longer-term plans.
-Therefore, when you’re making business plans for the immediate future taking a long-term goal in your mind is a good idea.
-A long-term plan provides you with a goal to strive at and an instrument to measure progress and evaluate the progress made in the short-term plan.
+The majority of businesses’ short-term plans are pioneers of longer-term plans.
+Therefore, when you’re making business plans for the immediate future having a long-term goal in your mind is a good idea.
+A long-term plan provides you with a goal to strive for and an instrument to measure progress and evaluate the progress made in the short-term plan.

 You’re a True Believer in Your Idea